-If you are interested in applying for the Swedenborg internship, please do not hesitate to contact us via email or phone 0207 405 7986.
+If you are interested in applying for an internship at Swedenborg House, please do not hesitate to contact us via email or phone 0207 405 7986.
 We look forward to hearing from you.

 Internship Review, December 2019 by Alexander Rowe